Not all links are created equal.

 Practical experience is something that you can’t get from books or blog posts.
 But, through interviews, you can share the most accurate practical information with your readers who deeply desire to achieve their goals.

-A short time ago, I got interviewed by Mixergy.
-This interview generated thousands of targeted visitors to my blog.
+The first time I got interviewed by Mixergy, it generated thousands of targeted visitors to my blog.
 I also earned a contextual backlink that passed strong SEO juice to my pages.

 The interview with Joost De Valk, founder of Yoast, on TechWyse, led to a contextual link building service result that linked out to Yoast.